BigPolarBear1/factorization/README.md

 I'm going to go for a run now.
 Changing the quadratic coefficient is easy.. that code is already implemented in QS_variant so its just copy paste...
 I'll add it tomorrow, just stressed today and cant focus.
 And after that I'll just optimize it as good as I can and hopefully by christmas its pushing beyond anything I was doing earlier...

+Btw, what I'll do tomorrow is use cupy.roll() to shift these arrays after changing quadratic coefficient.
+That should be very fast.
+So that we just have a loop were we keep rolling and summing that 2d interval... which is going to be pretty neat when its finished.